-Traditional puppy chow just got a face lift with the addition of Voortman sugar wafers and the flavor and color of funfetti cake batter in this Funfetti Cake Batter Puppy Chow recipe!
-This is a partnered post on behalf of Voortman.
+Traditional puppy chow just got better with the addition of sugar wafers and the flavor and color of funfetti cake batter in this Funfetti Cake Batter Puppy Chow recipe!

 As a kid, there were always those dessert recipes you could always count on.
 You know, the ones that were so fool proof and easy that they made an appearance at every birthday party or play date?
 The ones that still seemed fun even though they included the simplest of ingredients and took just minutes to throw together?

 While my own mom never made it, one of the recipes I still remember being at others' parties and playdates was puppy chow.
 Or, depending on what part of the country you're from, muddy buddies.